A tragic love story between a dust bunny and a sock that got lost under the bed (written for Christmas story exchange 2016 for Lydia)

 The saddest love story ever :( <3 I was so happy you actually did it!

-Lydia-Zhou - over 6 years ago
+Lydia-Zhou - about 7 years ago

 Leave a comment